SemanticComputing/sampo-ui/README.md

 A framework for building user interfaces for semantic portals.

-The following portals use this repository as a base:
+The following research prototype portals use this repository as a base:

 1. [NameSampo](https://github.com/SemanticComputing/nimisampo.fi)
 2. [Mapping Manuscript Migrations](https://github.com/mapping-manuscript-migrations/mmm-web-app)